bondarukoleh/java_playground/info/basics.md

 ##### boolean char byte short int long float double

-Type       Bit Depth    Value Range boolean and char boolean   (NM-specific) true or false char        16 bits     O to 65535 numeric (all are signed) integer byte        8 bits      -128 to 127 short      16 bits      -32768 to 32767 int        32 bits      -2147483648 to 2147483647 long       64 bits      -huge to huge
+Type       Bit Depth    Value Range boolean and char \
+boolean   (NM-specific) true or false \
+char        16 bits     O to 65535 \
+numeric (all are signed) \
+integer \
+byte        8 bits      -128 to 127 \
+short      16 bits      -32768 to 32767 \
+int        32 bits      -2147483648 to 2147483647 \
+long       64 bits      -huge to huge

-floating point
+floating point \
-float       32 bits    varies
+float       32 bits    varies \
-double      64 bits    varies
+double      64 bits    varies \

-Primitive declarations with assignments: int x;
+Primitive declarations with assignments: \
+int x; \
-x = 234;
+x = 234; \
-int z = x;
+int z = x; \
-byte b = 89;
+byte b = 89;  \
-boolean isFun = true;
+boolean isFun = true;  \
-double d = 3456.98;
+double d = 3456.98;  \
-char c = 'f';
+char c = 'f';  \
-boolean isPunkRock;
+boolean isPunkRock;  \
-isPunkRock = false;
+isPunkRock = false;  \
-boolean powerOn;
+boolean powerOn;  \
-powerOn = isFun;
+powerOn = isFun;  \
-long big = 3456789;
+long big = 3456789;  \
 float f = 32.5f; Gotta have ‘f’ with a float, Java thinks anything with a floating point is a double, unless you use ‘f’.

-A primitive byte: x = 7; The bits representing 7 are go into the variable. (actual value will be placed - 00000111).
+A primitive byte: x = 7; The bits representing 7 are go into the variable. (actual value will be placed - 00000111). \
 A reference type: Dog myDog = new Dog(); The bits representing a way to get to the Dog object go into the variable.

 final variable like const in js cannot be reassigned, even for a new object.

-`instance variable` - declared in class, gets default value.
+`instance variable` - declared in class, gets default value. \
-`local variable` - declared in method, and doesn't get default value, need to be initialized before used.
+`local variable` - declared in method, and doesn't get default value, need to be initialized before used. \
 A method uses `parameters`.
-Parameter - same as local variable with type and name, (it's declared in argument list of the method), and doesn't need to e initiated, since a compiler won't let you call the method without the arguments.
+Parameter - same as local variable with type and name, (it's declared in argument list of the method), and doesn't need to e initiated, since a compiler won't let you call the method without the arguments. \
 A caller passes `arguments`.
-Argument - value.
+Argument - value. \
 You can return anything that can be implicitly promoted as `returned type`.
 You must use an explicit cast when the declared type is smaller than what you're trying to return.

 ##### Encapsulation
 About hide the data and make some checks (set the appropriate boundary values for the field, or security check) or changes (round, set the nearest acceptable value, make some action) before saving it in an instance, or make some checks or changes before you return the data from the instance.

-Point of getters setters, is an ability to change the behaviour of the instance without changes the code what interacts with it, so the API of the instance will remain the same while behaviour will change.
+Point of getters setters, is an ability to change the behavior of the instance without changes the code what interacts with it, so the API of the instance will remain the same while behavior will change.

-Default values for variables:
+Default values for variables: \
-Number primitives byte,short,int,long,Char/float,double   0/0.0
+Number primitives byte,short,int,long,Char/float,double   **0/0.0** \
-boolean                                                   false
+boolean                                                   **false** \
-reference                                                 null
+reference                                                 **null**

 ##### Comparing variables.
 == used only for comparing bits in variables, they either equal or not.